 website.
 For additional information, visit University at Buffalo International Student and

 Call the Graduate Programs Office at 716-645-3204.
 If you are a prospective applicant, we encourage you to attend an on-campus information session or schedule a personalized visit.
 If you are an admitted student, our office will provide information over the summer prior to enrollment regarding academic advisement appointments.

 An average MS class will include about 30-40 students.
 Some electives may be as small as 15 students or as large as 50.

 MS students must take five courses or 15-16 credits per semester to graduate on schedule.
-The MS Accounting, Management Information Systems and Supply Chain and Operations Management programs are two semesters long; the MS Finance program is three semesters long.
+The MS Accounting and Management Information Systems programs are two semesters long; the MS Finance program is three semesters long.
 Some students with limited business backgrounds may be required to take an additional course each semester.